vaibhavjain93/JsonToParser/README.md

 Install node js and npm

-Run in terminal npm install lodash
+Run in terminal "npm install lodash"

-Run in terminal npm install fs
+Run in terminal "npm install fs"

 Paste your json in js.txt

-Run in terminal node mappingjsonfile.js
+Run in terminal "node mappingjsonfile.js"

 other two are output files